How to design a kitchen island

 The overall aesthetic of your kitchen should be consistent, and the island should fit with the general design.

-Try to keep the materials used for the island similar to those across the rest of the kitchen: if you have wooden units, stick to a wooden kitchen island; if you have granite worktops, install the same on the island.
+Try to keep the materials used for the island kitchen similar to those across the rest of the room: if you have wooden units, stick to a wooden kitchen island; if you have granite worktops, install the same on the island.

 This will help to keep the room feeling consistent, as a completely contrasting design will appear jarring and disjointed, spoiling the overall atmosphere.

-This doesn't mean that the kitchen island should be in a uniform style to the rest of the kitchen.
+This doesn't mean that your kitchen island design ideas should be in a uniform style to the rest of the kitchen.
 In fact, different yet complementing colour schemes can transform the overall aesthetic of the room from bland to beautiful.

 Certain colour schemes work particularly well together.
 Oak units on the island can look beautiful against cream or white wall cupboards and drawers.
-Sage also flatters cream, whilst periwinkle goes perfectly with white.
+Sage green kitchens also flatter cream, whilst periwinkle goes perfectly with white.
 For something more dramatic, aubergine against a pebble backdrop is striking and eye-catching, especially in a large kitchen with lots of natural light.